ai4ci/tidyabc/docs/reference/abc_adaptive.md

   When calculating the weight of a particle the proposal correlation structure is available, to help determine how unusual or otherwise a particle is.

+- ess_limit:

+  a numeric vector of length 2 which for ABC adaptive, defines the limits which rate at which the algorithm will converge in terms of effective sample size.
+If for example the algorithm is converging too quickly and some high weight particles are dominating then the ESS will drop below the lower limit.
+In this case more particles will be accepted to try and offset this.
+On the other hand if the algorithm is converging too slowly low probability particles in proposal space are not filtered out quickly enough and this can lead to too much importance being given to unlikely proposals and wide bi-modal peaked posteriors.

 ## Value